Doctor from your car: ‘I’ve never seen anything like it’

 “I’ve been working here for 27 years and I’ve never seen anything like this.”

-Mrs Bradford said the video and telehealth appointments will be bulk billed under the new government initiative, and are reserved for those high risk category patients including the elderly, immunocompromised or patients with young children.
+Mrs Bradford said the video and telehealth appointments would be bulk billed under the new government initiative, and were reserved for those high risk category patients including the elderly, immunocompromised or patients with young children.

 Mrs Bradford said the surgery would not be taking on new patients at the moment, and the new telehealth appointments would not necessarily suit all patients.